pablobm/calculate.jquery/README.md

 ## Custom input parser

 You may want to preprocess the input fields before they are used.
-To do this, provide the option `outputFormatter`.
+To do this, provide the option `inputParser`.

 For example, the number 1234567.89 can be written as "1,234,567.89" or "1.234.567,89" depending on the locale.
 This HTML uses Spanish formatting: